 The law in Wales is the same as in England.
 If you want to get married outside, it needs to be under a fixed, permanent structure that’s accessible to the public.

-But – and this is a big but – the law could be set to change.
+But – and this is a big but – the law could be set to change and is currently under review.
 Outdoor weddings in England and Wales could become legalised as part of a new ‘belief’ plan, so you could hold a humanist ceremony (which is neither civil nor religious) in the open air.

 Getting married outside in Scotland